-Environment Variable Value SI_CUSTOM_PROBES_FILE The custom_probes.ok file, in which you can define your own rule and probe keywords.
-If you create a custom_probes.ok file, you can use the file to extend the list of default rule keywords, which are described in "Rule Keywords and Values" on page 301.
-You can also use the file to extend the list of default probe keywords that are described in "Probe Keywords and Values" on page 335.
-SI_DISKLIST A comma-separated list of disk names on the install client.
-The SI_DISKLIST variable is set when the disksize keyword is used and matched in the rules file.
-The SI_DISKLIST and SI_NUMDISKS variables are used to determine the physical disk to use for the rootdisk. rootdisk is described in "How the System's Root Disk Is Determined" on page 331.
-SI_DISKSIZES A comma-separated list of disk sizes on the install client.
-The SI_DISKSIZES variable is set when the disksize keyword is used and matched in the rules file.
-SI_DOMAINNAME The domain name.
-The SI_DOMAINNAME variable is set when the dommainname keyword is used and matched in the rules file.
-SI_FINISH The name of the finish script, if one is used.
-SI_HOSTADDRESS The install client's IP address.
-SI_HOSTID The install client's Ethernet address.
-SI_HOSTNAME The install client's host name.
+Environment Variable Value SI_HOSTNAME The install client's host name.
 The SI_HOSTNAME variable is set when the hostname keyword is used and matched in the rules file.
 SI_INSTALLED The device name of a disk with a specific operating system on the disk, for example, Solaris, SunOS, or System V. The SI_INSTALLED variable is set when the installed keyword is used and matched in the rules file.
 SI_INST_OS and SI_INST_VER are used to determine the value of SI_INSTALLED.
 SI_INST_OS The name of the operating system.
 SI_INST_OS and SI_INST_VER are used to determine the value of SI_INSTALLED.
 SI_INST_VER The version of the operating system.
 SI_INST_OS and SI_INST_VER are used to determine the value of SI_INSTALLED.
 SI_KARCH The install client's kernel architecture.
 The SI_KARCH variable is set when the karch keyword is used and matched in the rules file.
 SI_MEMSIZE The amount of physical memory on the install client.
 The SI_MEMSIZE variable is set when the memsize keyword is used and matched in the rules file.
 SI_MODEL The install client's model name.
 The SI_MODEL variable is set when the model keyword is used and matched in the rules file.
 SI_NETWORK The install client's network number.
 The SI_NETWORK variable is set when the network keyword is used and matched in the rules file.

-Environment Variable Value SI_NUMDISKS The number of disks on an install client.
+SI_NUMDISKS The number of disks on an install client.
 The SI_NUMDISKS variable is set when the disksize keyword is used and matched in the rules file.
-The SI_NUMDISKS and SI_DISKLIST variables are used to determine the physical disk to use for the rootdisk. rootdisk is described in "How the System's Root Disk Is Determined" on page 331.
+The SI_NUMDISKS and SI_DISKLIST variables are used to determine the physical disk to use for the rootdisk. rootdisk is described in "How the System's Root Disk Is Determined" on page 356.
 SI_OSNAME The operating system release on the Solaris 9 software image.
 For example, you can use the SI_OSNAME variable in a script if you are installing the Solaris software on systems that are based on the version of the operating system on the Solaris DVD or the Solaris Software 1 of 2 CD image.
 SI_PROFILE The path to the profile in the mounted JumpStart directory.
-The path is /tmp/install_config/profile_name.
+The path is /tmp/install_config/ profile_name .
 If you are creating a derived profile, SI_PROFILE is set to the /tmp/install.input file.
 SI_ROOTDISK The device name of the disk that is represented by the logical name rootdisk.
 The SI_ROOTDISK variable is set when the disksize or the installed keyword is set to rootdisk in the rules file.
 SI_ROOTDISKSIZE The size of the disk that is represented by the logical name rootdisk.
 The SI_ROOTDISKSIZE variable is set when the disksize or the installed keyword is set to rootdisk in the rules file.

-SI_SYS_STATE The /a/etc/.sysIDtool.state file.
+Environment Variable Value SI_SYS_STATE The /a/etc/.sysIDtool.state file.
 You can edit this file in a finish script to prevent the sysidroot program from prompting for a root password before the system reboots.
 SI_TOTALDISK The total amount of disk space on the install client.
 The SI_TOTALDISK variable is set when the totaldisk keyword is used and matched in the rules file.
+SHELL The default shell during installation, which is /sbin/sh.
+TERM The install client's terminal type.
+TZ The default time zone, as specified in the NIS or NIS+ name service.